-If you are looking for a catheter lock solution with both an antimicrobial and anticoagulant effect, we recommend TauroLock™.
-On this site, you can find detailed information about the product, its active ingredients, and application.
+TauroLock™ is a catheter lock solution with antimicrobial and anticoagulant efficacy.
+Here, you can find detailed information about the product, its active ingredients, and application.

 Indication and effect

 The two active ingredients of TauroLock™ are taurolidine and 4 % citrate.
 Taurolidine has a broad antimicrobial activity (incl.
 MRSA and VRE) against gram-positive and gram-negative bacteria and fungi (e.g. Candida).
-Citrate works as an anticoagulant, which means it helps to maintain an adequate flow rate within the catheter.
+Citrate works as an anticoagulant and helps to maintain an adequate flow rate within the catheter.

-In-between treatment sessions (e.g. dialysis, chemotherapy, parental nutrition), TauroLock™ is instilled into the saline-flushed access system.
-Please note that medical staff must check the filling volume of the respective catheter or port system.
+In-between treatment sessions (e.g. dialysis, chemotherapy, parental nutrition), TauroLock™ is instilled into the vascular access system.
+Please note that medical staff must respect the filling volume of each catheter or port system.

 Taurolidine-based lock solutions such as TauroLock™ are recommended in national and international guidelines.
-Generally speaking, this product may be used for central-venous catheters (CVC) in three different contexts:
+Generally, the product can be used for CVCs in:

 Please note that patients must always consult with their attending physician before applying TauroLock™.

-- The patient has displayed allergic reactions to either citrate or taurolidine.
+- have displayed allergic reactions to either citrate or taurolidine

-- The patient is currently taking medication which has proven incompatible with either citrate or taurolidine.
+- are currently taking medication incompatible with either citrate or taurolidine

 Before using the device, you need to aspirate TauroLock™ with a syringe and then flush the VAD with saline.
-If aspiration is not possible, you may also flush out the solution with saline.
-Should TauroLock™ inadvertently enter the blood stream, it will quickly degrade into the amino acid taurine.
+If aspiration is not possible, you can also flush out the solution with saline.
+Should TauroLock™ inadvertently enter the bloodstream, it will quickly degrade into the amino acid taurine.
 Slow flushing is therefore clinically tolerable.
 Do not flush lock solutions in infants and children less than two years of age.

 - single dose: ampoules of 3 ml or 5 ml (10 ampoules per box)